boopathikumar018/docsify-darklight-theme/README.md

 - Themes are customizable based on your color preferences
 - Preferences can be modified directly in `window.$docsify` configuration object
 - Default theme(Dark/Light) can be configured based on your needs.
+- Fonts can be configured through configuration object
 - Themes are remembered and retrieved from local storage.
 - Redesigned search box.